-As a business owner, you likely already know that you have to have an online presence for your business.
+As a small business owner, you likely already know that you have to have an online presence for your business.
 And while that includes having a website for the business, and possibly even a blog, it also includes having a Google Business Profile listing.

 So, what exactly is this type of listing?
 And how does having one benefit small and local business owners?
 And can it actually help your search engine optimization efforts?

 To answer the latter question, consider that every second, Google receives 100,000 search requests.
 Every month, there are 160 billion searches made on the platform.
 That’s a lot of searching, and it just proves how many people use Google to find information they’re looking for.